ISO 13485 Certifications: What They Are and How to Achieve Them

 • Strengthening investor confidence

-A poorly designed QMS can create operational friction, regulatory exposure, and audit instability.
+A poorly designed QMS creates operational friction and audit instability.

 A well-designed QMS becomes a business asset.